test-zeus-ai/testzeus-hercules/CONTRIBUTING.md

 ## Setting up your own fork of this repo.

 - On github interface click on `Fork` button.
-- Clone your fork of this repo. `git clone git@github.com:YOUR_GIT_USERNAME/hercules.git`
+- Clone your fork of this repo. `git clone git@github.com:YOUR_GIT_USERNAME/testzeus-hercules.git`
-- Enter the directory `cd hercules`
+- Enter the directory `cd testzeus-hercules`
-- Add upstream repo `git remote add upstream https://github.com/test-zeus-ai/hercules`
+- Add upstream repo `git remote add upstream https://github.com/test-zeus-ai/testzeus-hercules`

 ## Setting up your own virtual environment